Dixit365/my-first-git-repo-test/README.md

 # my-first-git-repo-test
-Hi let learn about the github by creating first repo and project
+Hi let learn about the github by creating first repo and project.
+README file just added at first place for discripation of project.